Jenna Gregory: Edinburgh (2013–2022)

 Jenna moved to the University of Edinburgh as part of the prestigious academic foundation programme in 2013.
 Alongside her full-time clinical training on this programme Jenna obtained a part-time MSc in Clinical Trials (2013–2016) with thesis titled, “A systematic approach to identify oral neuroprotective interventions for motor neuron disease”.

 As part of her MSc in Clinical Trials, and to inform drug selection for MND SMART (Motor Neuron Disease – Systematic Multi-arm Adaptive Randomised Trial), Jenna undertook a large systematic review and meta-analysis of all published literature in neurodegenerative disease (study protocol published in Evidence-based Preclinical Medicine in 2016).
 This study included >14,000 human and animal model publications screened for relevance, with data extracted from 396 studies with findings presented in Jenna’s MSc thesis, therein, Jenna identified memantine as the leading drug candidate for oral intervention in MND, leading to the data-driven selection of memantine as one of the first two drugs (along with trazadone) trialled in MND-SMART, which recruited its first patient on 27/02/2020.

-In her capacity as a qualified clinical trialist, Jenna contributed to the initial versions of the trial protocol and the ethics submission for MND-SMART, the first adaptive multi-arm clinical trial for a neurodegenerative disease in the world, which in 2018 received a £1.5 million investment from MND Scotland to establish the UK-wide MND-SMART clinical trial, and whose ethics submission was approved by the West of Scotland Research Ethics Committee on 2 October 2019.
+In her capacity as a clinical trialist, Jenna contributed to the initial versions of the trial protocol and the ethics submission for MND-SMART, the first adaptive multi-arm clinical trial for a neurodegenerative disease in the world, which in 2018 received a £1.5 million investment from MND Scotland to establish the UK-wide MND-SMART clinical trial, and whose ethics submission was approved by the West of Scotland Research Ethics Committee on 2 October 2019.

 Recognising the important contribution of molecular stratification in oncology clinical trials, alongside the relative absence of molecular markers in neurodegeneration, Jenna undertook an MMedSci in Molecular Pathology (2016–2017) with funding from Biogen and the MRC.
 Jenna went to Karolinska Institute to learn spatial sequencing techniques (later to become 10X sequencing) in the lab of Joakim Lundberg, producing her thesis “Interrogating the spatial transcriptome of motor neurone disease”.

 In 2018, Jenna established her independent research group as a clinical lecturer at the University of Edinburgh having been awarded a SCREDS Clinical Lectureship.
 This was followed in 2019 by a Scottish Universities Life Sciences Alliance (SULSA) Postdoctoral and Early Career Researcher Exchange Scheme (PECRE) award to train at the New York Genome Centre/Columbia University for the project ‘Interrogating the spatial transcriptome of cognition in ALS patients’.
 In 2020 Jenna was awarded a Jean Shanks Foundation Grant and a Pathological Society Clinical Lecturer Support Grant.